Clownacy/clownaudio/README.md

 ## Building

 clownaudio is built with CMake - both shared and static libraries can be produced.
-A `pkg-config` file is also provided.
+A `pkg-config` file is also generated.

 As an alternative, projects can embed clownaudio directly, using CMake's `add_subdirectory`.